fthomas/refined/docs/src/utils.md

 ```

 The library provides its own constructor for regexes in the `util.string`
 object.
-Together with an implicit conversion macro in the `implicits`
+Together with an implicit conversion macro in the `auto` object,
-object, these constructors check at compile-time if a given string literal
+these constructors check at compile-time if a given string literal is a
-is a valid regex.
+valid regex.
 That means that those constructors will never throw an
 exception at runtime.

 ```tut:silent